 (To be fair, there's a difference between criticism and cruelty, and unfortunately, more often than not, I've received cruelty.
 But it affects the way I react to genuine criticism, too.)

 Basically, in day to day life, I tend to internalize criticism in an unhealthy way, or to get kind of petty (and jealous).
 It's an ongoing problem, but I'm working on it.

-But when it comes to talking about my writing, I'm actually pretty good at taking critique.
+When it comes to talking about my writing, however, I'm actually pretty good at taking critique.
 That seems illogical, right?
 Writing is my greatest passion and the most important thing in the world to me.
-You'd think it'd be the most sensitive topic.
-But see, that's actually why I'm better at taking critique there.
-I wasn't prepared the first time I got critique, which is how I ended up deleting the first novel I ever wrote, but after that, I knew what I was going up against.
+You'd think it'd be the most sensitive topic: but see, that's actually why I'm better at taking critique there.
+To be fair, I wasn't prepared the first time I got critique, which is how I ended up deleting the first novel I ever wrote, but after that, I knew what I was going up against.
 As soon as I started sending out to people, I was prepared.

 What are your experiences with taking critique?